jeanffy/marquis/README.md

 - create a `.marquis.yml` at your project's root
 - `npx marquis build` to generate web site distribution
 - `npx marquis serve` to run a Docker container to display the web site ([Docker](https://www.docker.com/products/docker-desktop) needs to be installed)
+- `npx marquis stop` to stop previously created container (and removing it)

 ## Config file structure